brawer/cadaref/README.md

 * `--symbols` A set of map symbols, in CSV format like [this](testdata/symbols.csv).
 Typically detected by Computer Vision.
-  Symbol locations are passed in pixel coordinates, relative to the top left of the image being processed.
+  Symbol locations are passed in (possibly fractional) pixel coordinates, relative to the top left of the image being processed.

-* `--symbols` A set of points on the globe, in CSV format like [this](testdata/points.csv).
+* `--points` A set of points on the globe, in CSV format like [this](testdata/points.csv).
 Typically extracted from a database of survey markers, or whatever else the paper maps may depict.
   Locations are passed in geographic coordinates.
 (The tool currently